sa-maker/contact_list/README.md

 # Introduction

-Build a list of contacts in React.
+This is a project build in React according to a set of requirements that is listed in this document.
+The aim it to build a list of contacts.

 # Behavior